 NATA Members – The lynchpin of the general aviation system

 Often behind the scenes but requisite to a vibrant general aviation sector, NATA members provide fuel, on-demand air charter, aircraft rental, storage, and flight training.
 Other services include aircraft maintenance, parts sales, line support, airline baggage and cargo handling services as well as business aircraft or fractional ownership fleet management.

 NATA Membership – Empowering safe and successful aviation businesses

-Beyond its interaction with governmental entities, NATA membership offers a number of important safety and business benefits including its annual Aviation Business & Legislative Conference, Air Charter Summit and its highly regarded Safety 1st Professional Line Service Training (PLST) program.
+Beyond its interaction with governmental entities, NATA membership offers a number of important safety and business benefits including its annual Aviation Business Conference and its highly regarded Safety 1st Professional Line Service Training (PLST) program.
 Considered the industry standard in line service training program, the PLST program has instructed over 16,000 line service specialists in safe aircraft handling procedures over the past 13 years.
 Through the association’s partnership with NATA Compliance Services the industry has access to special services, including the Known Crewmember Program (KCM), drug testing, background screening, and fingerprinting for employees of aviation-related businesses in accordance with all current FAA and TSA regulations.

 General Aviation – A critical sector of the American economy

 Contributing more than $150 billion annually in economic activity and supporting more than 1.2 million jobs, general aviation is a critical lifeline for thousands of communities.
 Across the country, there are over 5,000 airports of which only 500 have commercial airline service.
 General aviation and local airports serve as vital lifelines for communities across the country, aiding in business and job growth, and also supporting law enforcement, medical care, disaster relief, fire fighting and nearly every aspect of public safety.